 Disability Benefits And Cancer

 Cancer is a frightening diagnosis to receive.
-Not only are the disease and treatment difficult to bear, but the uncertainty that comes even with remission can be a heavy emotional burden.
-One would think that any diagnosis of cancer would be enough to automatically trigger Social Security Disability benefits, but unfortunately that is not the case and applications are often denied.
+Not only are the disease and treatment difficult to bear but also the uncertainty that comes even with remission can be a heavy emotional burden.
+One would think that any diagnosis of cancer would be enough to automatically trigger Social Security Disability benefits, but unfortunately, that is not the case and applications are often denied.
 However, our attorneys are skilled at getting applications approved and will significantly increase your chances of success.
-Nicolet Law Office, S.C. has served clients throughout Wisconsin for decades, and we are eager to serve you, too.
+Nicolet Law Office, S.C., has served clients throughout Wisconsin for decades, and we are eager to serve you, too.

 Consultations are always free.

 The Social Security Administration (SSA) currently recognizes over 100 different varieties of cancer, each with its own set of criteria for what constitutes a disability.
 Some cancers are almost always approved for benefits, while others are less so.
 The rules governing disability are strict, numerous and change frequently.

 If this sounds confusing, you’re right.
 That is why a skilled attorney can be so beneficial.
 By staying up to date on changes to eligibility criteria, we can suggest the best course of action to help you obtain the benefits you need.

 Fast-Tracking Your Benefits Application